iamtheyammer/fetch-ford-service-manuals/README.md

 ### Why did you make this?

 I wanted to have the manual for my car, and I bought the subscription hoping to download a PDF, so that's exactly what I did!

-### The code doesn't look that great

-Yeah, this was a quick weekend project.
-Feel free to make it better, though!

 ### Why do you fetch pages one-at-a-time?